gaehlerm/SoftwareEngineering/README.md

     pass
 ```

-As `test_a` is always going to fail, `test_b` will never be executed.
-It depends on the fact that `test_a` passed.
+As in this example `test_a` is always going to fail, `test_b` will never be executed.
+The execution of `test_b` depends on the fact that `test_a` passed.

 ### Flaky tests

 Tests that do not always return the same result are called flaky.
 This is extremely bad.
 Try to avoid flaky tests at all costs.
-It won't take much effort to rerun the tests, but rather it destroys the confidence of the team into the test suite.
-You will never know if a test is failing due to your changes in the code or because, say, the network is down.
-At times rerunning a test might help, though this is only a superficial fix.
+It won't take much effort to rerun the tests.
+The main problem is rather that it destroys the confidence of the team into the test suite.
+You will never know if a test is failing due to your changes in the code or because for example the network is down.
+At times rerunning a test might help, but this is only a superficial fix.
 The only real solution is writing fail save tests.
 Make sure for example that the network connection is checked before running a test.
+All tests relying on the network connection will have a dependency on this check.
 This reduces the flakiness by orders of magnitude.
-And try to design your tests such that flakiness cannot occur.
+And it is good practice to design your tests such that flakiness cannot occur.
 Especially unit tests should never be flaky.
-A test only becomes flaky if some part of the code under test is flaky.
-Thus avoid testing any IO if possible and the tests should become stable.
+A test only becomes flaky if some part of the code under test is flaky and this should never be the case for unit tests.
+Thus avoid testing any input/output (IO) for unit tests and reduce it as much as possible for other tests.

 ### Britle tests

 Tests that are over specified are called brittle.
 They break when changing the code in seeminly unrelated places.
 One example is testing a json file for formatting, even though the contents of the json file does not depend on the formatting.
 The formatting does not matter.
-It does not change any of its values.
+It does not change any of the values in the file.
 Instead testing the formatting is just a waste.
 Even worse, it is a needless liability because it tests something that should not be tested.
 Instead use a json library to get only the actual values stored in the file and compare those.
 This is what we are really interessted in.
+Never use any string operations when reading a json file.
+This is the very definition of brittle code!

 Another example of brittle tests are tests for methods that should be private but are made public in order to test them.
-When refactoring such a function the tests should not break because it shouldn't be part of the public interface.
+When refactoring such a function, the tests should not break because it shouldn't be part of the public interface.
 But the opposite is true.
 Refactoring the internals of the surrounding class will inevitably break the test.
 Even though the public interface is undisturbed.
 This is the very definition of brittle.
 Instead the tests should be written using only the public interface of the class.
 Then a test breaks only if the interface is changed inadvertently.
 And that's when the test should really break.

 ### Random numbers

 If you ever use random numbers in your code, you might get stuck with your tests.
 You think.
 Because how can you test something that’s random?
 Well, you can.
 Your random numbers are usually not really random.
 Your computer fakes them.
+It uses an algorithm to create numbers that look random, but it's still creating numbers in a deterministic order.
 Always use exactly the same random number algorithm and seed to get reproducible results for every test case.
 Only use real random numbers once you ship your software.

 ## When what and how

 ### When to run tests

 It is very important that tests are run automatically.
 This is the only way to ensure that they are always run when necessarily.
-When they are run exactly however depends on the kind of test.
+When they are run exactly, however, depends on the kind of test.

 Unit tests are fasts.
 Each one of them takes only milliseconds to run.
 All together they shouldn't take more than a few seconds.
 Split them up in subgroups if your program becomes too big and it takes more than a few seconds to run them all.